sonuajayin/speedbacks/README.md

 Run the application > follow the instructions

-You will have the csv generated, use it or copy it to your excel
+You will have the csv generated in the same folder as the application, use it or copy it to your excel